 If wanderlusters are looking at enjoying their holiday on a budget, then Malaysia has lots to offer.
 Foodies can find options ranging from Indian joints to Chinese food courts and Malay restaurants.
 Food is available 24/7 and is cheap.
 For strict vegetarians and vegans, there are Buddhist and Hindu restaurants that have no meat policy.
 So if one is travelling within Malaysia, food will never be a problem.
 The country with Kuala Lumpur as its capital is becoming a cosmopolitan hub with people from diverse backgrounds living together and adapting to different cultures.

 The Best Way to Travel Across the Cities

 One doesn't have to spend on a luxurious trip and can still make the most of the country via backpacking.
 Buses run daily, connecting various Malaysian states.
-The advantage of travelling by bus is cheap tickets, and you can buy bus tickets online in a few clicks.
+The advantage of travelling by bus is cheap tickets, and you can do bus ticket online booking in a few clicks.

 There are more roads than there are railway lines in Malaysia, hence travelling by bus is not only cheaper but convenient as well.
 So, if one is looking at saving money, travelling by bus could be a good idea.
 The buses arrive on time and are easily accessible.
 If you are in Kuala Lumpur, commuting to the major tourist cities like Ipoh, Melaka and Penang is very easy as buses are available every 30 minutes from Terminal Bersepadu Selatan.
 For visitors exploring KL, a free bus service, GO KL city bus, covers almost all the tourist places like Chinatown and Bukit Bintang.
 It runs every day and can be spotted every 15 minutes.